instagibbs/bolts/XX-eltoo-onchain.md

           - SHOULD use [replace-by-fee](https://github.com/bitcoin/bips/blob/master/bip-0125.mediawiki) or other mechanism on the anchor spending transaction if it proves insufficient for timely inclusion in a block.
         - After `shared_delay` timeout, if the update transaction output isn't otherwise resolved, MUST broadcast the associated *settlement transaction*.
           - MUST spend the epehemeral anchor that contains the trimmed value in order to induce inclusion in a block in a timely manner to enforce final state
+        - Once the *settlement transaction* is confirmed
-          - MAY spend other settlement outputs along with ephemeral anchor to include fees
+          - MUST spend other settlement outputs along with ephemeral anchor to include fees

 ## Rationale